 27. 44% of internet retail minutes were spent on mobile, with 11% on tablets, and 45% on desktop.

 The time spent in online shops is currently an even split between mobile users and desktop users.
 Both take up to 45% of the total time spent in online stores, while tablet users take up only 11%.

 Shopping Cart eCommerce Statistics

 The online shopping cart has a lot to do with online sales.
 It’s the very last step customers go through before finally making a purchase.
-That makes it one of the essential steps in the sales funnel.
-With the right setup, you can minimize cart abandonment, one of the most significant challenges for online sellers.
+That makes it an essential step in the sales funnel.
+With the right setup, you can minimize cart abandonment, which is one of the most significant challenges for online sellers.

 Shipping cost is an element found in every online store.
 It’s no surprise that customers prefer making purchases in stores that provide free shipping.
 Today, nearly 50% of businesses offer free shipping for products all over the globe.

 29. If you require account creation, 28% of people will abandon carts immediately.